Get Started with Bitnami Charts using Minikube

 Open a new console window on the local system or open your VirtualBox.

 To obtain the latest Minikube release, execute the following command depending on your OS.
-Remember to replace the X.Y.Z and OS_DISTRIBUTION placeholders with the latest version and software distribution of Minikube respectively.
-Check the Minikube latest releases page for more information on this.
+Replace the OS_DISTRIBUTION placeholder with the software distribution for your platform, which are “darwin” for OS X, “linux” for Linux and “windows” for Windows.

 Step 2: Create a Kubernetes cluster